Would you really NOT be able to smell this "brain-stimulating" oud in a department store, and the major of niche-perfume houses?

 It sounds easy, but a little mistake could cost the farmers a decade to fix.
 No wonder, they choose a different method to create agarwood.

 The "strikers" need to know where the safe spot to hit; the trees may die if the spear hit its dead spot.
-Imagine growing the tree for ten years, and killed it in a strike?
+Imagine growing the tree for twelve years, and killed it in a strike?
 One tree it might be ok, what is going to happen if ten trees die?
 What if a hundred tree die?
 Devastating, of course.

 Not only that, this method, "The Red Hot Iron Technique" does not involve with fungi or any inoculating way.
 It takes a longer time to have agarwood and less yielding than any contemporary method.
 After three years, local farmers saw the tree down, scrapped out the white Oud.